Skip to main content

 - A bibliography or other appropriate list of sources consulted/works cited

-- A statement of support from the UIS faculty member who taught the course or administered the research project for which the paper/project/poster was originally submitted.
-(We understand that getting the statement of support can take some time, so the deadline is very flexible on this item)
+- An email sent to firstname.lastname@example.org from the UIS faculty member who taught the course or administered the research project for which the paper/project/poster was originally submitted.
+The email just needs to be a simple statement confirming that that project was overseen or assigned by the faculty member.

 Award Contact Information